wujian016/myphp/README.md

 ===========================

-Sometimes we need one project to test my project,
+Sometimes we need one project to test my project, mmdie
-So we choice github to store my test project.

 Memo
 ======================
-If you have any question, please let me known, thanks!
+If you have any question, please let me known, thanks you!

+Do your like
+So we choice github to store my test project.